Condiments

 Preparing your jars before fermenting

 I like throwing my jars and lids in a pot of boiling water to ensure the jars are clean and your vegetables ferment properly.
-Sometimes soap and water don’t do the trick of removing whatever occupied the jars previously, so it’s an added step in ensuring you start with the cleanest possibly jars, in order for the saltwater to do its magic on the vegetables.
+Sometimes soap and water don’t do the trick of removing whatever occupied the jars previously, so it’s an added step in ensuring you start with the cleanest possible jars, in order for the saltwater to do its magic on the vegetables.

 How long does it take to ferment vegetables?